SpeeckerCraft-MMC/PSOZ-ResourcePack/README.md

 # PSOZ-ResourcePack:

 Official PSOZ ResourcePack. <br />
-This is a custom mixpack with various resourcepacks and individual textures thrown together <br />
+This is a custom mixpack with various resourcepacks and individual textures thrown together. <br />
 These were collected over the years of playing and arranged by me for a better gaming experience.

 # Legal Note: